Chinqua-Penn Walking Trail

 Loop

-On property belonging to the NC Upper Piedmont Research Station, the 1.7-mile loop winds through old-growth forest, skirts two ponds, and follows the fence lines of pastures where a prized historic Black Angus herd grazes.
+On property belonging to the Upper Piedmont Research Station, the 1.6-mile loop winds through old-growth forest, skirts two ponds, and follows the fence lines of pastures where a prized historic Black Angus herd grazes.
 Crops are tested in fields alongside farm roads once used as carriage trails by the wealthy owners of Chinqua-Penn Plantation.
 Remnants of their lavish parties linger in structures built of locally quarried stone.

 - States: North Carolina